sulfo/xml-sitemap-feed/readme.txt

 == Upgrade Notice ==

-= 4.1 =
+= 4.1.1 =
 New: Split posts by year to improve generate speed and priority settings.
 Many new options.
 Ping search engines.
+Bugfix: priority higher than 100% in some cases.

 == Changelog ==

+= 4.1.1 =
+* BUGFIX: 1+ Priority for sticky posts with comments
+* Dutch and French translations updated

 = 4.1 =
 * NEW: Ping Google and Bing on new publications